-Our forecast calls for Amazon to sell an estimated $7 billion in auto parts in 2018, growing to over $14 billion by 2020.
+Our forecast calls for Amazon to sell an estimated $7 billion in auto parts in 2018.
+That will grow to over $14 billion by 2020.

 Most of these sales are from aftermarket parts & accessory sales.

-What’s next with digital influence in the automotive aftermarket?
+What’s next with digital influence in automotive aftermarket industry trends?

 The integration of B2C and B2B sales models is a trend to follow, as digital influence continues to grow.

 The growing trend of manufacturers selling direct is another aftermarket trend to follow in the aftermarket.
 Hedges & Company research shows that not only do over half of consumers visit manufacturer websites, about a third of them come to the website fully prepared to make a purchase, direct from the manufacturer.